 - Here, we have created a Public Sub Procedure named Copying_sheet_with_renaming.

-- Next, we declare a variable copy_sheet as String.
+- Next, we declare a variable copy_sheet as a String.

 - Then, we used Input Box to rename the copied sheet.

-- Now, Save the code then go back to Excel File.
+- Now, save the code then go back to the Excel file.

 - Then, from the Developer tab >> select Macros.